shanwc1972/expressjs-notetaker/README.md

 - A DELETE request for https://expressjs-notetaker.onrender.com/<note_id> will delete the note with a corresponding ID.

 ## Contributing
 All backend express.js code either written or refactored by Warren Shan.
 Front end starter code supplied by GIT user: Xandromus.
+Custom Middleware and helpers code taken directly from the Express Mini project (activity 28) solution.

 ## License
 None